 Use a Transfer of Coverage and Right to an Indemnity to transfer insurance coverage and the right to any subsequent indemnity from one insured person to another person.
-The transfer is used when a transfer of part or all of the ownership/share of the insured crop occurs during the insurance period.
+The Transfer of Coverage and Right to an Indemnity is used when a transfer of part or all of the ownership/share of the insured crop occurs during the insurance period.
+A Transfer of Coverage and Right to an Indemnity must be executed on a per crop/county/policy basis for all or part of the crop share/acreage.
+However, the AIP can consolidate all crops and policies onto one form to ensure that the transferor and transferee are aware of the liability/premium for each respective crop policy for the acreage transferred.